shekarpenugondla/git-p/README.md

-This is a repo used to practice git  -Version Control System
+This is a repository used to practice git -Version Control System